chunlinyao/zxing-lib-extended/README.md

 #zxing-android
 This is a fork of Joe Simpson (@kennydude)'s work here: [https://github.com/kennydude/zxing-lib](https://github.com/kennydude/zxing-lib)

+##Building the library for internal use
+To build the library:

+* Checkout Branch 'android-15'
+* Build the library using the command 'gradle uploadArchives'.

+This will copy the library to your local ~/.m2 repository.

 ##Why?

-To fix a number of open issues which haven't been resolved in the upstream project.
+* To fix a number of open issues which haven't been resolved in the upstream project.
+* Configures the Activity for portrait orientation to suit Wincor-Nixdorf's Albert Device.

 ##Using the library
 Add the following dependency to your POM: